RUrlus/ModelMetricUncertainty/docs/source/basics.rst

     import mmu

     # we use generated data for this example
-    # note that scores and y now have shape (1000, 30)
     scores, yhat, y = mmu.generate_data(n_samples=1000)

     # mmu.PRU is an alias